outlawhayden/outlawhayden/README.md

 ## ABOUT 🌎

 Hi - I'm Hayden Outlaw!
 I'm a mathematics and computer science student at Tulane University, out of New Orleans, LA.
-My focus is predominantly on data science and computation, but I have lots of various projects in the works.
+My focus is predominantly on data science, machine learning, and computation, but I have lots of various projects in the works.
 Most are listed here as public repositories - feel free to poke around and explore!

 📫 email: houtlaw@tulane.edu & haydenkoutlaw@gmail.com